jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Or to inside static (or to outside : its static, or its exclusive establishment) < ?to inside never exclusive establishment because that’s determined by parent.? >

-Oh, a reference pointing out of a square is possible only for static symbols, because normal, non-static references to the outside are established on a call.
-A square can not contain a non-static references to the outside.
-A diamond can.
+Oh, a reference pointing out of a square is possible only for static symbols, because normal, non-static references to the outside are established on a call. __*A square cannot contain a non-static references to the outside.*__ A diamond can.

 If a clause can access anything outside then you should be able to have exclusive establishment of a line going out of a square.
 But this has the consequence that references to the clause could access things out of the clause’s parent.
 Well.. this is ok.
-If it isn’t a clause, but a reference, there is no possibility of this exclusive establishment of a line going out of a square unless the line target is reachable from the definition.
+If it isn’t a clause, but a reference, there is no possibility of this exclusive establishment of a line going out of a square unless the line target is reachable from __*the definition*__.
 <
 Create the picture in your head as you read that.
 Anyway, I disagree.
 It doesn’t matter that it’s reachable by the definition or not.
 All that matters is that the one setting the line could reach both source and destination.
 It doesn’t matter if the line source can access the line destination.
 Funny enough, that does matter.
 The line talked about is still exclusive establishment, not real, but it can be there as an imaginary line.
 No problem
-/>
+\>

 ### => System Aspects